-Although there are native services provided by the cloud providers for migrating data, these solutions might require significant restructuring of the application during a “lift-and-shift” operation or they might take days or months to move the data.
-In this article, we’ll look at the best practices to seamlessly migrate your database to the Google Cloud Platform.
+While native services are provided by most cloud providers for migrating data, these solutions might require significant restructuring of the application during a “lift-and-shift” operation or they might take days or months to move the data.
+In this article, we’ll look at the best practices to seamlessly migrate your database to GCP in real quick time.

-A Recommended Migration Plan
+A Recommended GCP Migration Plan

 Step 1 – Migrate Prevailing Data

 The first step is to generate an initial copy of your current data in the Google Cloud Storage.
 This could be a big challenge as there might be hundreds of terabytes of data, a magnitude that is not very easily moved over the internet.
-But Google has provided various means to overcome this challenge.
-If your data exceeds 20 TB or might take more than a week to upload, you can use Transfer Appliance that lets you transfer huge amounts of data to Google Cloud Platform, quickly and safely via a high capacity storage server.
-If your data is less than 20 TB, you can use storage transfer service by Google.
+Migrating data from your current platform over to Google Cloud Storage can be made easier by using a variety of migration tools, each designed for a specific purpose.

-Step 2 – Set up Real-time Replication
+Step 2 – Set Up Real-time Database Replication

-In this process, the data from one database server (the master) should be replicated to one or more database servers (the slaves).
-It starts with the master logging the updates that flow through to the slaves, following which, the slave outputs a message affirming that the update has been successfully received, hence allowing the master to send subsequent updates.
+A lot of developers use the master-slave replication process, which reflects the real-time master value, and as a part of a bigger solution to minimize system failures.
+In this process, the data from one database server (the master) is replicated to one or more database servers (the slaves).
+The transfer process starts with the master server logging the updates that flow through to the slave servers.
+Following which, the slave server outputs a message affirming that the update has been successfully received, hence allowing the master to send subsequent updates.

 Step 3 – Migrate Your Legacy Data Applications

-- Higher Productivity: GCP can help your application to roll out updates competently and deliver functionality on a weekly basis or even quicker.
+- Higher productivity: GCP can help your application to roll out updates competently and deliver functionality on a weekly basis or even quicker.

-- Flexibility to Work From Anywhere: Employees can get full access to information across their devices from anywhere through web-based apps powered by Google cloud.
+- Flexibility to work from anywhere: Employees can get full access to information across their devices from anywhere through web-based apps powered by Google Cloud.

 - High security: Google ensures that all of your data are highly secured by providing the best in terms of cloud security.